yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/2D Representation & Reconstruction/1-GANs/2-Applicational-GAN/2-Controllable Generation/2-Latent-Manipulation/README.md

+> **SOTA**:

+Limitations：

+- the discovered directions are independent of the latent code, i.e., paths that are linear.

+- their evaluation relies either on visual inspection or on laborious human labeling.

 Conventional generative models excel at generating **random** realistic samples with statistics resembling the training set.
 However, controllable and interactive matters rather than random.
 Therefore, a key problem of GM is to gain explicit control of the data synthesis process.